-- Take regular breaks from your workstation to relieve strain on your muscles and joints.
+- Take regular breaks from your workstation to relieve strain on your muscles.

 - Seek the support of your line manager or other senior management team member if you feel you need further support around the ergonomics of your workstation, including additional equipment.